virtualstaticvoid/heroku-buildpack-r/README.md

 The buildpack will detect your app makes use of R if it has the `init.r` file in the root.
 The R runtime is vendored into your slug.

-To reference a specific version, add the Git branch or tag name to the end of the build packs URL.
+To reference a specific version of the build pack, add the Git branch or tag name to the end of the build pack URL.

 ```
 $ heroku create --stack cedar --buildpack http://github.com/virtualstaticvoid/heroku-buildpack-r.git#master